 Because of the powerful effects of scent on the human body, essential oils have long been used for a variety of purposes.
 Additionally, there have been a range of studies that highlight their effectiveness in improving sleep quality.

-In fact, a 2016 study had 60 healthy participants inhale essential oils for three minutes.
+In fact, a 2016 study had 60 healthy participants breathe essential oils for three minutes.
 They were then asked to sleep with the essential oil directly next to their heads.
 The results showed that the inhalation of the essential oil significantly increased sleep quality in the participants.1

 Essential Oils to Improve Sleep Quality